Jarratts Buildings - The People

 The inquest into Lucy's death concluded that it was accidental.
 Preventing certain types of cruelty to children was becoming important in 1880s Britain but leaving a 6-year old in charge of younger ones was not regarded as neglectful.
 Lucy's death was noted in several papers as a shocking accident rather than with any criticism levelled at her mother.

 This tragedy may have cast a shadow over several lives.
 Elizabeth probably never forgave herself for locking the door.
 The truant may have felt a lifetime's guilt for causing his mother to leave the house.
-If Selina and Ada were told of the fire both must have realised that they could also have perished if Lucy had not fled upstairs.
+If Selina remembered the fire and Ada was told about it, both must have realised that they could also have perished if Lucy had not fled upstairs.
 How did it affect Jonas to return from work and discover the circumstances in which another daughter had died and did it have any repercussions for the relationship between husband and wife?

 Lucy Bell was not unusual in being left to look after young children whilst she was only a child herself.
 Nor was it unusual for a child to burn to death when their clothes caught fire in the family home.
 Yet it took several more years before the public mood saw immature child-carers and infant death in the home not as 'one of those things', but something that could and should be prevented.
 In the meantime, if Lucy's story was passed down in the Bell or Glover families as oral history, it would be illuminating to know exactly what was said.